Split-Ensemble: Efficient OOD-aware Ensemble via Task and Model Splitting: Experimental Setup

 \item \revise{\textbf{AURP} is short for Area Under the Precision-Recall Curve (AUPR), this metric is particularly useful in scenarios where there is a class imbalance (a significant difference in the number of in-distribution and OOD samples).
 It plots precision (the proportion of true positives among positive predictions) against recall (the proportion of true positives identified).
 Higher AUPR values suggest better model performance, especially in terms of handling the balance between precision and recall.}

 \end{itemize}

 \paragraph{Implementation Details.}

 Our Split Ensemble model was trained over 200 epochs using a single NVIDIA A100 GPU with 80GB of memory, for experiments involving CIFAR-10, CIFAR-100, and Tiny ImageNet datasets. \revise{For the larger-scale ImageNet dataset, we employ 8 NVIDIA A100 GPUs, each with 80GB memory, to handle the increased computational demands.} We use an SGD optimizer with a momentum of 0.9 and weight decay of 0.0005.
 We also adopt a 200-epoch cosine learning rate schedule with 10 warm-up epochs and a batchsize of 256.
 Our experiments typically run for approximately 2 hours on both CIFAR-10 and CIFAR-100 datasets, \revise{whereas on the Tiny ImageNet and ImageNet datasets, they take approximately 10 hours and 24 hours, respectively.} We employ data augmentation techniques such as rotation and flip during the training phase, while the testing phase does not involve data augmentation.
 As for the backbone models in our experiments, we utilize the standard ResNet-18 and ResNet-34 architectures. \revise{We heuristically decide the number of submodels in the Split-Ensemble via ablation study, where we find 8 submodels for ImageNet-1K and 5 submodels for other datasets leads to the best performance in both ID and OOD detection.
-The classes are grouped based on semantic similarity into subtasks for the submodels to learn.}
+The classes are grouped based on semantic similarity into subtasks for the submodels to learn.} For OOD detection score computation, we use the max softmax probability for the single model, max softmax probability of the mean logits for the naive ensemble, and use the probability score proposed in Section~\ref{ssec:ens_train} for our Split-Ensemble.
+A single threshold is used to detect OOD with score lower than the threshold.